 Over the many years of setting up at antique tractor and engine shows, repeat customers would search the show grounds looking for Bob and Marilyn, affectionately refer to them as, “The Tractor Sign Folks”.
 That’s why The Badge Factory added their tagline.

 While they custom engrave products for any business, club, organization, or special event — they specialize in making personalized display signs, name badges, and novelty items for antique farm equipment collectors and enthusiasts.

 The “Tractor Sign Folks” are known for their quality products and customer service with a personal touch.
 Their motto is, “Your Satisfaction is Guaranteed!”

 The online ordering system is available 24/7.
-Products typically ship within five business days of receipt of your order.
+Products typically ship within seven business days of receipt of your order.
 Call with any questions, they are always happy to provide you with answers.